 But the long wavelength of particles comes from the soil, plants and other contents of greenhouses do not allow to go out from the houses easily.
 Therefore, this trapping of heat or electromagnetic radiation raises the temperature inside the greenhouse.

 Greenhouse Gases Contribution to Global Warming

-The gases which trapping the heat or IR radiations spectrum come from earth atmosphere are called greenhouses gases in environmental or chemical science.
+The gases that trapping heat or IR radiation spectrum come from earth atmosphere are called greenhouses gases in environmental chemistry or science.
 Carbon dioxide, methane, chlorofluorocarbon, ozone, nitrous oxide, hydrofluorocarbon, PFC, sulfur hexafluoride, water vapor, etc are the main gases for increasing global temperature.
-Hence the contribution to global warming of these greenhouse gases given below table.
+Hence the contribution to global warming of these greenhouse gases given below the table.